ForsakenIdol/eidolon_hunting_guide/01_lure_handler/Script.md

 Enter the baseline loadouts, which require more investment, but make your role easier to play.

 Let's start with Trinity.
-The baseline build is a straight upgrade over the poverty build, with a primed mod and maxed out vitality.
+The baseline build is a straight upgrade, with Primed Continuity and maxed out vitality.
 Once again, we continue to spec into strength, duration, and efficiency, while sacrificing range as it is not necessary for Bless.
 This also gives us an opportunity to discuss potential subsumes over Trinity's first ability; here, I've chosen Protea's dispensary, as it's a good subsume to help your host without needing to build for range.
 You can run roar for a damage buff, but you will need to be **very** close to your host when you cast it for them to receive the effects, so positioning is important if you use roar as your subsume.
 Anything that benefits from strength and duration without needing much range will be good as a subsume if you choose to use one.

 The Fulmin also has a few changes for the Baseline build.
 This is an example of a full build, but you don't need anywhere near this many mods - I use this build because I previously invested in the Fulmin for other content.